 - Employee(s) should not scratch his skin or prick nose and pimples.

-- Employee(s) should not have long nails and no nail enamels applied on them.
+- Employee(s) should not have long nails, and no nail enamels applied to them.

 - Employee(s) should not wear dirty clothes and should not wear accessories while handling food.